openshift/enhancements/enhancements/monitoring/hypershift-monitoring.md

 ### Implementation Details/Notes/Constraints

 #### Overview

-We propose to decouple observability for SRE / Devs for monitoring and troubleshooting purposes with a specific solution like HyperShift, OSD etc going forward.
+In terms of HSRE persona, we propose to decouple their observability for SRE / Devs for monitoring and troubleshooting purposes with a specific solution like HyperShift, OSD etc going forward.
 I explained some rationales in the [Observatorium: Product Agnostic Centralized Observability 2021.10](https://docs.google.com/presentation/d/1cPwac7iNmOFPbEMKE6lcesQCHa2UQXNSJrVo5cW5eRQ/edit) presentation.
-For those who don't have access or prefer written form, here is the TL;DR here:
+For those who don't have access or prefer written form, there are few benefits of this:

-What can help us to achieve all goals (HyperShift Observability, but also KCP, single cluster ,edge clusters etc) is simplicity.
-Essentially, the observability teams can either focus on:

-* Integrating bespoke Observability storage to ever-changing topologies and permutations on those, which has complex interactions and constraints.
+* The most complex part of monitoring system (storage, querying, alerting) is decoupled from source cluster topology.
+Using separate "service" allows to avoid expensive integrations to ever-changing topologies and permutations on those, which has complex interactions and constraints.
-* Work on operators to make it easy for someone else to deploy and operate.
-* Work on complex release cadences, CVE, bug-porting, stability.

-OR we can instead focus on:

-* Scalability and performance so more information can be processed for monitoring and troubleshooting purposes.
-* Features (e.g aggregated view, correlations).
-* UX
+* Gathering data outside of source clusters allow easier federation, global view and alerting.
+* As SaaS, we as a RH, can provide better use experience.
+* We can focus on important features going forward (reliability, scalability, correlations etc)

+In terms of CUS persona, we will discuss their monitoring in [customer monitoring section](#customer-monitoring-on-data-plane).

-Let us examine how we can achieve the latter and how these principles can be applied to an example HyperShift topology.
+Let's examine how we can achieve such decoupling in HyperShift topology, given standard OCP clusters have local-only monitoring.

 > NOTE: We will focus on monitoring specific components in this document, but you will see logging parts on some diagrams.
 This is because logging can follow exactly the same pattern.
 Still, we will focus on monitoring (metrics) for now as it’s a bit unique (e.g. alerting part).

 #### The Big Picture

-We propose to send all relevant metrics to the "Centralized Observability Product” using well-defined and stable APIs.
+For HSRE persona, we propose to send all relevant metrics for HSRE to the "Centralized Observability Product” using well-defined and stable APIs.
 At this point we call it product because by design this is replaceable component that can be mixed and matched according to the needs.

 For example:

 * For our Managed HSRE, this can be our RHOBS service.
-* For HSRES other than SD members, it can be locally deployed Observatorium or 3rd-party vendor like Grafana Cloud, Amazon or Google Managed Prometheus, Logz.io and others.
+* For HSREs other than SD members, it can be locally deployed [Observatorium](http://observatorium.io/) or 3rd-party vendor like Grafana Cloud, Amazon or Google Managed Prometheus, Logz.io and others.

 A high-level view would look like this: